-The unique qualities of cast stone make it ideal for tabletop sculpture, so I'm surprised it's not more widely known.
+That said, the unique qualities of cast stone also make it ideal for tabletop sculpture, so I'm surprised it's not more widely known.
 Collectors quickly go from curious to delighted when they handle cast stone, though, and for good reason: there's nothing quite like the feel of stone in the hand.

 That's not to say all cast stone is the same, though, and I'd wager there are as many ways to approach it as there are artists and artisans.
 Each artist develops his or her own techniques and preferred materials, depending on their vision.
 My own approach relies on smooth castings with velvety surface texture and low grittiness, because I intend my work to be handled and enjoyed closely.

 For my artwork, I seek out materials that are as pleasing to the eye as they are to the hand.
 I prioritize touch and feel, partially because I'm constantly touching things in my own life (ask my husband - and I'm pretty sure museum staff wince when they see me coming).

 I appreciate stone that takes pigmentation and waxes beautifully, allowing for a play of light across the sculpture - and my favorite texture is a silky sheen with lots of depth to the colors.